 Photo credit: @alisonpang via Unsplash

-2) Masks are still required in public spaces, including public transport.
+2) Masks are also no longer required in public spaces.

 1) Feast on authentic dim sum